-I have hemorrhoids (some people mistakenly spell the word hemroids, which makes more sense than the correct spelling): those itchy, scratchy, painful, sometimes bleeding little bumps between my buns.
+I have hemorrhoids (some people mistakenly spell the word hemoroids, which makes more sense than the correct spelling): those itchy, scratchy, painful, sometimes bleeding little bumps between my buns.
 But guess what, all of us have them.
-They’re natural, but only about 4% of us (men and women) get to enjoy the pleasure of the itching and the pain, and the subsequent increase of marks on our underwear.
+They’re natural, and are actually quite common (although most people don’t really talk about them).
+When they flare up, you get to enjoy the pleasure of the itching and the pain, and the general grossness that can come from them.
 But don’t fret, there are ways to control these little monsters on your dirty bits.
-Thank God I’m here to tell you how.
+I’m here to tell you how.

 The hemorrhoid treatments that follow are easily performed by yourself, in a bathroom, with the door locked, but first we should discuss what causes the pain.

 The immediate pain and discomfort of hemorrhoids are caused by a blood vessel that has been pushed out of the dirty bits and become infected.

 Hemorrhoids themselves can be caused by any number of things, but often times it’s just a matter of over exerting oneself during a bowel movement.
 If you want to reduce the exertion, you should eat more fiber and drink more water.
 Stools come out easier when they’re full and moist.

 People who tend to eat lots of binding food — food that can cause constipation or create harder bowel movements — are giving themselves higher odds of hemorrhoids.
 Cheese, fried foods, and red meat are a few things that can cause more difficult bowel movements.
 On the other hand, a high-fiber diet can help keep you more regular.

 Using an ice pack on the area that is giving you troubles will help a bit, and ease some itching.
 While that’s working it’s magic, you can keep on reading to see what else can be done.